jaekookang/useful_bits/README.md

 Since the collections of code and tutorials are primarily written for the purpose of studying on my own, there might be some errors or bugs.
 It would be appreciated if you let me know any of them (jaekoo.jk@gmail.com).

+This collection will be updated slowly, but steady.
+Credits go to all the developers/researchers/coder etc that I've referred to.

 #### [Machine Learning](https://github.com/jaekookang/useful_bits/tree/master/Machine_Learning)
 * [Gradient Descent](https://github.com/jaekookang/useful_bits/tree/master/Machine_Learning/Gradient_Descent): Basic Gradient Descent algorithm and its implementation using Matlab
 * [Linear Regression](https://github.com/jaekookang/useful_bits/tree/master/Machine_Learning/Linear_Regression): Linear regression example using Tensorflow on Python (e.g. predicting the number of theft from the number of fire in the city)